 Traction Tools software for EOS® was built with the Same Page Meeting in mind.
-We’re completely mobile, so it’s easy to meet anywhere—from the coffee shop to the golf course.
-There are no awkward paper lists or documents to get in the way.
-Instead, simply pull up the Same Page Meeting wherever you get internet, view your Issues List and add notes.
+With mobile functionality and collaborative workspaces, you can minimize prep time and focus on what matters most: making progress together.
+Simply pull up the Same Page Meeting wherever you get internet, view your Issues List and add notes.

-With Traction Tools, you’ll boost the effectiveness of your Same Page Meetings—and boost the quality of your Visionary/Integrator relationship.
+Boost the effectiveness of your Same Page Meetings, and boost the quality of your Visionary/Integrator relationship with Traction Tools.

 Get started now!
 Start using Traction Tools for free today.